felipefmirandadev/Calculator/README.md

 - Use the clear button (usually labeled "C" or "AC") to reset the calculator.

 Feel free to modify and enhance the calculator code to suit your needs.

+### License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.